MicrosoftDocs/power-pages-docs/power-pages-docs/templates/dynamics365-templates.md

 ## Supply chain management customer portal

-The supply chain management customer portal site template is used to create externally facing business-to-business (B2B) websites for sales order processing.
-External customers can create and view orders to the associated Dynamics 365 for Supply Chain Management environment.
-This template has customization capabilities and can be easily modified to represent the company's brand, add more functionality, and change the user experience.
-All the functionality that the template offers out of the box can be modified to meet your needs.
+The supply chain management customer portal site template lets you build externally facing business-to-business (B2B) websites for sales order processing.
+Your customers can create and view orders to the associated Dynamics 365 for Supply Chain Management environment.
+This template can be modified to represent the company's brand, add more functionality, and change the user experience.

 :::image type="content" source="media/SCM Customer.png" alt-text="Customer template landing page.":::